← cook.2ho.me

 2:00

 Set the cooker to Brown with the lid off.
-Add ghee.
-Once melted and shimmering (about 10–15 seconds), add the whole cumin seed.
-Stir gently and continuously.
+Add the ghee, whole cumin seed, and all 7g salt.
+Once the ghee is melted and shimmering (about 10–15 seconds), stir gently.

 After 60–90 seconds the seeds will darken half a shade and smell distinctly nutty/toasty, with a faint crackle.
 Pull at first nutty smell, not at first colour change — if they go from brown to black, start over.
 The kitchen should smell unmistakably of cumin.